This page is currently only available in English. Questions? Get in touch with us at firstname.lastname@example.org

 Bisexual people have many of the same health care needs as the general population, but they may also have specific health care needs.
-Bisexuals may experience biphobia, negative attitudes and discrimination from LGBTQ communities, straight communities and the health care system.
+Bisexuals may experience biphobia, negative attitudes and discrimination from 2SLGBTQ communities, straight communities and the health care system.

-This is Our Community is a bisexual anti-stigma campaign by Rainbow Health Ontario and the Re:searching for LGBTQ Health team.
+This is Our Community is a bisexual anti-stigma campaign by Rainbow Health Ontario and the Re:searching for LGBT2SQ Health team.
 We have collaborated on projects about bisexual health for over seven years.
 The campaign is inspired by community members and our research findings.
 The campaign includes videos, posters and buttons.

 We created four short videos that feature bisexual people talking with their friends, family and partners about the challenges of being bisexual and how people in their life have loved and supported them through these challenges.
 We have also created a video with service providers that speak to the importance of competence working with bisexual individuals.